CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Assets
 ~~~~~~

 The "assets" section of the "config.yaml" file specifies additional scripts, binaries, or containers that need to be cloned from a git repo, copied from another location, and/or built during app installation.
 In this example, the app is fully contained within the "Execution Methods" section, so no additional assets are required.
-We'll specify this in the assets section as follows:
+Specify this in the assets section as follows:

 .. code-block:: yaml